Great Southeast Pollinator Census in NC

 History

-Becky Griffin, Community & School Garden Coordinator at the University of Georgia Extension, founded the Great Southeast Pollinator Census in 2017.
+Becky Griffin, Community & School Garden Coordinator at the University of Georgia Extension, founded the Great Southeast Pollinator Census in 2017 (originally the Great Georgia Pollinator Census).
 It began as a pilot project to educate community garden managers and teachers about the importance of pollinators.
-It has evolved into a multi-state program that inspires citizen scientists to spend 15 minutes observing pollinators.
-In 2022, Lee County Extension Horticulture Agent Amanda (Wilkins) Bratcher introduced the North Carolina Cooperative Extension to the census.
+It has evolved into a multi-state program that inspires community scientists to spend 15 minutes observing pollinators.
+In 2022, Lee County Extension Horticulture Agent Amanda (Wilkins) Bratcher introduced the North Carolina Cooperative Extension to the Census.

 Here is a short link to share this page: https://go.ncsu.edu/gsepcinnc.